winternl

 is an extensible framework for easily writing debuggable, compiler optimized, position-independent, x86 and x64 shellcode for windows platforms.

-I will be demonstrating how to write optimized, position-independent x86 and x64 shellcode using our ShellcodeStdio framework.
+I will be demonstrating how to write optimized, position-independent x86 and x64 shellcode using my ShellcodeStdio framework.
 Our approach is invaluable in the rapid development of shellcode as ShellcodeStdio maintains distinct advantages over coding in pure assembly.
 The framework allows for better debugging by utilizing the Visual Studio environment, as opposed to a assembler-level debugger such as OllyDbg.
 In addition, the shellcode produced by the Visual Studio compiler is optimized at a sufficient level to be used in production environments.
 Most importantly, it allows one to development exploit-ready shellcode using pure C/C++ code, with the convenience of pre-processed Win32 API macros and hard-coded string literals.

 Shellcode 101